 She used to jump in when someone got into the pool, mostly jumping on top of them or close by; this was extremely dangerous, so we had to stop her from doing it.
 She appeared concerned about us drowning, showing signs of distress when someone was swimming under the water.
 Amey jumping into the pool did result in a few scars on my body.
 Her favourite play was for someone to take her ball away from her, holding her head slowly into the water.

-Her ability the first years to find even small stones at night in darkness through down the hill up to 100 meters away laying among tens of thousands of other stones.
+Her ability in the first years to find even small stones at night in the darkness down the hill up to 100 meters away lay among tens of thousands of other stones.

 When it was thunder, she came up to the first floor, where she was not allowed; nevertheless, she would open the door and stand there like something terrible was happening.
-As to coming upstairs where our bedrooms were, this also happened a few times when she wanted to go out, either being ill or in need of doing her big jobs.
+As to coming upstairs to our bedrooms, this only happened a few times when she wanted to go out, or feeling ill or in need of doing her big jobs.

 How she behaved when I went away after Romana’s death, not leaving our main bedroom for nearly three days and night, not eating and not going to pee

 Her last days and behaviour